yjwu12/Hybrid-plasticity-Spiking-Network-Model/classification/README.md

-Hybrid plasticity SNNs on classification.
+Hybrid plasticity SNNs on image classifications.

 ## Instructions
 Please load the respective folder, download the dataset, modify the data_path and run the file at the beginning of 'main_*' in the folder.